 Walking or riding are the best ways to experience the beauty and nature of Bruny Island.
 This is a selection of the best public walks.
-Some may have unexpected dangers, so make sure you are well prepared and that someone knows where you are going and when you’ll be back.
+Some may have unexpected dangers, others are only tagged routes, so make sure you are well prepared and that someone knows where you are going and when you’ll be back.
 All walks in the South Bruny National Park require a Park Pass.

 Dennes Point Heritage Trail: an easy, 1.5 km walk with terrific interpretation boards that overlooks the northern tip of Bruny and up the Derwent Estuary.
 Start at the Jetty Cafe or park down at the Jetty.
 You can extend this walk further around the foreshore until you look out east over Storm Bay .